timJFrame/sei-project-4/README.md

 # ![](readme_images/user-view.png)

-<p>The image below is the insomina workspace I used in my project</p>
+<p>The image below is the insomina workspace I used in my project.</p>

 # ![](readme_images/insomnia.png)

-<p>I followed the same process to create the models, serialisers, and ulrs for the, posts, comments, chats and communications apps.
+<p>I followed the same process to create the models, serializers, and ulrs for the, posts, comments, chats and communications apps.
 Each app ended up having an additional file in their, ‘serializers’ folder titled ‘populated.py’ that was responsible for showing nested information on the response object in an API request.</p>

 <p>With the back-end working correctly I moved to creating the front of the website.
 Making a new React application.
 Then created a, ‘components’ folder in the, ‘src’ folder.
 Inside the components folder I created a ‘Home’, ‘Nav’, ‘Register’ and ‘Login’ component.
 Added a basic structure to each component and imported each component to ‘App.js’.
 From here I built the routing for the website using ‘react-router-dom’ and moved onto making the navigation bar.
 With the navigation bar up and running I began working on the ‘Register’ component that involved making a custom hook to capture a users input and handle any errors.
 I reused the custom hook in the login page.
 Next I created a new folder titled, ‘lib', inside that a new file titled ‘api’ that would hold all the different API requests.
 In the API file I created a new POST request to handle registering a user.
 Next I moved to the login page and repeated the same process, however I also created a new file inside the, ‘lib’ folder titled ‘auth.js’ that was responsible for holding any functions that related to user authentication.
 Inside ‘auth.js’ I made a function called, ‘setToken’ that would store a users authentication token into local storage after they had logged in.</p>